 2. Then, you, most likely, opt-in for a personalized email address to people take you more seriously.
 It definitely was one of my first investments besides the website.

-The rest is up to a business specifics.
-In this case, I’ll be reviewing on how I made my own budget-friendly online business module.
+The rest is up to business specifics.
+In this case, I’ll be reviewing the real cost of starting business online the way I did it.
 This includes:

 3. Building a mailing list.
 For most businesses, building a mailing list from the very beginning is a really smart choice.
 Having your own mailing list can help you to sell your products or services, grow your blog and do much more than that!